jtompkins/joshtompkins.com/_posts/2015-5-1-stop-returning-null.md

 }
 {% endhighlight %}

-This solution might seem good on the surface, but in practice it will introduce subtle, hard-to-reproduce bugs into your code, mostly because it will make the order of the arguments in an equality comparison suddenly matter:
+This solution might seem good on the surface, but in practice it will introduce subtle, hard-to-reproduce bugs into your code, since the order of the arguments in an equality comparison suddenly matter:

 {% highlight c# %}
 var acct = new Account();